Housing Activation Through Land Opportunities

 Income from estate enterprises

-SINC Fund
+Sync Fund

 HALO's strategy is deliberate: use regenerative essential worker villages under a consortium model to prove the system works.
 Build with strong governance, transparent financials, and measurable outcomes.
 Once proven, the model speaks for itself -- and it can't be denied.